meteor/meteor/content/mobile.md

 <h4 id="ubuntu-make">Using Ubuntu Make</h4>

-If you're running Ubuntu, the easiest way to install both a Java Development Kit and Android Studio is by using [Ubuntu Make](https://wiki.ubuntu.com/ubuntu-make), a command line tool that sets up development environments and dependencies for you.
+If you're running Ubuntu, one way to install both a Java Development Kit and Android Studio is by using [Ubuntu Make](https://wiki.ubuntu.com/ubuntu-make), a command line tool that sets up development environments and dependencies for you.

 If you're on Ubuntu 14.04 LTS, you'll have to add the Ubuntu Make ppa first:
 * `sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make`